MoreiraCN/Genomic_alignment/README.md

 ### Genomic alignment

 The following pipeline was used to align filtered libraries against the assembled genome of the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of Oryzomyini tribe.
 The libraries comprise whole genomic DNA (gDNA) and probe of entire chromosome (obtained by flow sorting and fragmented by a DOP-PCR reaction) sequences, both from the species *H. sciureus*.
-Filtering and assembly pipelines are available at [GitHub page](https://github.com/MoreiraCN/Filtering_Illumina_sequences)(https://github.com/MoreiraCN/Assembling_Illumina_sequences).
+Filtering and assembly pipelines are available at [GitHub page](https://github.com/MoreiraCN/Filtering_Illumina_sequences) and [GitHub page](https://github.com/MoreiraCN/Assembling_Illumina_sequences).

 - Softwares used: